ponkio/student_creation/README.md

 ## Running the script

-Run the `ansible-playbook` command and modify the `-i` parameter to your target server.
+Run the `ansible-playbook` command and modify the `-i` parameter to your target server (_the `,` is very important_).
 And `-u` with the user that has key authentication setup with the target server(s).
 You can find more details on ways to connect to target servers [here](https://docs.ansible.com/ansible/latest/user_guide/connection_details.html).

 ```
-ansible-playbook -i 1.2.3.4, main.yml -u {user}
+ansible-playbook -i 1.2.3.4, main.yml -u ponkio
 ```

 Afterwards you should now have ssh keys in `keys/` in the same structure as your configuration file.